Chest pain and tightness is a common issue faced by many people. It is best to regularly do certain yoga poses to relieve chest pain.

 About The Pose- Bitilasana or the Cow Pose is an asana that resembles the stance of a cow.
 The Sanskrit word ‘Bitila’ means cow.
 Bitilasana is a beginner level Vinyasa yoga asana.
 Practice it in the morning or evening on an empty stomach and hold the pose for 10 to 15 seconds.

 Benefits For The Chest- Bitilasana improves your posture and balance.
 It strengthens your neck and stretches your back.
-The pose calms your mind and relieves stress.
+The pose calms your mind and aids in stress relief.
 It also increases the blood circulation in the body.

 5. Ustrasana (Camel Pose)